 - PhD: Exp.
 2023 | Liberty University

-Coursework: Study of the peoples, movements, and cultures surrounding the world of the Old Testament.
-Special emphasis was placed on the impact of background material on the exposition of key segments of the Old Testament.
-Resources from ancient Near Eastern archaeological and literary discoveries were examined with attention given to their influence on informing the interpretation of the Old Testament.
-Historiography within the ancient world was explored with an emphasis on its impact upon Old Testament texts.
+Coursework: Study of the peoples, movements, and cultures surrounding the ancient world.
+Special emphasis was placed on the impact of background material on the exposition of key segments of the ancient texts.
+Resources from ancient Near Eastern archaeological and literary discoveries were examined with attention given to their influence on informing the interpretation of various ancient texts.
+Historiography within the ancient world was explored with an emphasis on its impact upon ancient writings.

 - MA.
 Interdisciplinary Studies: July, 2019 | Liberty University